angular-schule/website-articles/blog/2020-01-everything-github/README.md

     <!-- > There's one naughty little trick to work around that limitation, but we'll talk about that later on. -->

-5. Since we already have source code, you should **not** initialize the repository with a a README.
+5. Since we already have source code, you should **not** initialize the repository with a README.

     ![Screenshot](screenshot_3_repo-public.png)

 6. After you have pressed "Create Repository" a confirmation page will appear.
     You can now connect to GitHub using SSH or HTTPS.
     Both ways will work, but GitHub recommends [HTTPS](https://help.github.com/en/github/using-git/which-remote-url-should-i-use).
-    If you are completely lost in authenticating against GitHub, try cloning another repository with [Github Desktop](https://desktop.github.com/) first.
+    If you are completely lost in authenticating against GitHub, try cloning another repository with [GitHub Desktop](https://desktop.github.com/) first.
     For the remaining article we assume that the communication has been successful established.

     To add a new remote for GitHub, use the `git remote add` command: